J0hn-B/k8s_opa/readme.md

 ### Overview

-A gitops template to easily develop Open Policy Agent policies for Kubernetes.
+Gitops template for Open Policy Agent policies development.

+Build a local K8s cluster, using k3d.
+Install ArgoCD and ELK stack for gitops and monitoring.
+Install Open Policy Agent Gatekeeper and deploy the first policy.

 Running `make` will: